chrishaverkate/cute-theme/doc/arch/0002-unsupported-coloring-so-far.md

 ## Decision

-Add grammars to the extension to support additional tokens.
+Add grammar injection(s) to support additional tokens or tokenization:
+* Added C/CPP grammar injection for doxygen inline comments

+  Copied an existing TextMate rule from the VSCode project and made a slight modification to it [5].
+This rule takes precedence over the existing rule, broadening the applicability of documentation tokens.

 These tokens are not differentiable by default, so they cannot be colored as desired:
-* Single line Doxygen for members: `///< comment about var`
+* To be revisited

 ## Consequences